 The Elixir 4 is our staff’s favorite for car-based adventures.
 Incredibly durable, it holds up relentlessly to frequent use and abuse.
 With its massive 4-person volume, it makes an excellent choice for camping at trailheads, rock climbing walls or fire road pull-outs to access bike trails.
 Use it to camp with the whole family, or spread out with fewer people and the dog.
 The Elixir’s tough fabrics and strong aluminum poles give it long-term ruggedness and reliability.

 The Elixir’s tent body features limited mesh, which increases its warmth and adds greater privacy when camping in more popular areas.
-Inside, the tent offers plenty head and shoulder room for everyone.
+Inside, the tent offers plenty of head and shoulder room for everyone.
 Additionally, the tent comes with its own footprint/ground cloth, which makes it an exceptional value for its level of quality.

 How to choose a family camping tent